 After college he helped to build a start-up healthcare company into 12 health centers, 2 pharmacies and an ambulance service, as well as working in large law firms and multinational companies.

 After discovering his “gateway drug” of yoga, he began a passionate and in-depth study of the practice that spanned many cities, countries, and styles of yoga, including many of the flowing, athletic styles of yoga such as: Ashtanga, Vinyasa and Bikram.
-Teaching yoga since 2005, he is a twice certified yoga teacher with over 10,000 hours of teaching experience, and formerly was an ERYT-200 for 13 years and a YACEP for 2 years.
+Teaching yoga since 2005, he is a twice certified yoga teacher with over 10,000 hours of teaching experience, and formerly was an ERYT-200 for 13 years and a Yoga Alliance Continuing Education Provider (YACEP) for 2 years.

-Aware that the mind and body defy any one modality, Nathan trained in Shiatsu Massage, and he began an in-depth investigation of strength training and was certified by the American College of Sports Medicine in personal training in 2014.
-Realizing the importance of nutrition, he was certified by Precision Nutrition as a nutrition coach in 2023.
+Aware that the mind and body defy any one modality, Nathan trained in Shiatsu Massage, and began an in-depth investigation of strength training and was certified by the American College of Sports Medicine in personal training in 2014.
+Realizing the importance of nutrition, he dove into an in-depth exploration of that field and was certified by Precision Nutrition as a nutrition coach in 2023.

-As a mover, Nathan has practiced many styles of movement from boxing to the martial arts to different forms of dance and created a style of movement called Mind Body Freedom.
+He has practiced many styles of movement from boxing to the martial arts to different forms of dance and created a style of movement to explore the way sensation-based approaches impact the ability and state-of-mind of the performer.

 He has helped enthusiasts, mind body professionals, athletes and regular folks learn to use movement, exercise, nutrition and other modalities to help themselves - and their patients or clients - learn how to eat, train and move better to achieve their goals and overcome their obstacles.